scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 meatballs and then had some pizza rolls.
 Also drinking lots of juice with extra vitamin C.

+### Day 310

+Soylent for breakfast today, then a breakfast sandwich, then a crepe filled with good breakfast food stuffs.
+Then a plane ride that made my ears hurt like crazy because I was congested.
+But then after I landed, on some suggestions from a twitter user, I got Lou Malnati's and tried some Chicago deep dish.
+Which was really tasty.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/